j0n/redux-socket/readme.md

 # redux-socket
 Quick implementation to pass on redux action to server and vice versa.
+Add to you redux

 # Message structure
 Server structure of message